COSC3020/dijkstra-s-algorithm-swilso59-2/README.md

     - Each edge in the graph is processed exactly once across all iterations The leaves us with $E$ where $E$ is the number of edges
 - Total time complexity $T(n) \in \Theta (V^{2} + E)$

 I started this assignment by reviewing the lecture notes and attempting to use the pseudocode provided.
 I had gotten stuck in a few places where I used this https://patrickkarsh.medium.com/dijkstras-shortest-path-algorithm-in-javascript-1621556a3a15 to help me work through the implementation.
-I also looked at a few of the other students repositories listed below.
+I also looked at a few of the other students repositories listed below to get an idea of the analysis and testing along with setting up the testing to run automatically.

 https://github.com/COSC3020/dijkstra-s-algorithm-AndonM